 Menstrual history — Amenorrhea (absent menstrual periods) usually signals an absence of ovulation, which can cause infertility.
 Oligomenorrhea (irregular menstrual cycles) can be a sign of irregular ovulation; although oligomenorrhea does not make pregnancy impossible, it can interfere with the ability to become pregnant.
 (See "Patient information: Absent or irregular periods (Beyond the Basics)".)

 Physical examination — A physical examination usually includes a general examination, with special attention to any signs of hormone deficiency or signs of other conditions that might impair fertility.
 The provider will also perform a pelvic examination, which can identify abnormalities of the reproductive tract and signs of low hormone levels (figure 2).
-The physical examination may be performed by the patient's primary physician, gynecologist, or infertility specialist.
+The physical examination may be performed by the patient's primary care provider, gynecologist, or infertility specialist.

 Blood tests — Blood tests can provide information about the levels of several hormones that play a role in female fertility; in women, key hormones are produced by the hypothalamus, the pituitary gland, and the ovaries.
 These hormones include follicle-stimulating hormone (FSH) to assess how well the ovaries are functioning, TSH to test thyroid function, and prolactin to assess the presence of a benign pituitary tumor.

 Basal body temperature — Monitoring of basal body temperature (measured before getting out of bed in the morning) was previously recommended to determine if ovulation occurred.
 A woman's temperature usually rises by 0.5ºF to 1.0ºF after ovulation.
 However, basal body temperature patterns can be difficult to interpret and are not generally recommended in the evaluation of infertility.